 Mt.
-San Antonio College may admit approve eligible high school sophomores, juniors, and seniors, and noncredit or K-12 adult school students for concurrent enrollment to the College who are eligible to participate based on the criteria established below.
-Students in lower-grades below 10th grade may be approved to attend class(es) through the Special Admit program if identified as highly gifted promising high school pupils in accordance with Ed Code 11300 (a) in the particular instructional area(s).
+San Antonio College may admit approve eligible high school freshman, sophomores, juniors, and seniors, and noncredit or K-12 adult school students for concurrent dual enrollment to the College who are eligible to participate based on the criteria established below.
+Students in lower grades below 109th grade may be approved to attend class(es) through the Special Admit Dual Enrollment program if identified as highly gifted promising high school pupils in accordance with Ed Code 11300 (a) in the particular instructional area(s).

-The attendance of a pupil at the College as a Special Admit K-12 concurrent enrollment student, pursuant to this Administrative Procedure, is an authorized attendance for which the College shall be credited or reimbursed pursuant to Education Code Sections 48802 and 76002.
+The attendance of a pupil at the College as a Special Admit K-12 concurrent Dual Enrollment student, pursuant to this Administrative Procedure, is an authorized attendance for which the College shall be credited or reimbursed pursuant to Education Code Sections 48802 and 76002.